 - Origins Available:

 In Scottish history, few names go farther back than Abbercrumbay, whose ancestors lived among the clans of the Pictish tribe.
-The ancestors of the Abbercrumbay family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river."
+The ancestors of the Abbercrumbay family lived in Fife from a place named Abercrombie (earlier Abarcrumbach), which is of Pictish origin, meaning "a place on the bendy river" or "crooked marsh."

 Early Origins of the Abbercrumbay family

 The surname Abbercrumbay was first found in the county of Fifeshire (Gaelic: Fìobh), in southeastern Scotland; an ancient Pictish kingdom, known as Fib, and still commonly known as the Kingdom of Fife.
 Arguably, the first mention of the Clan was in the Ulster Chronicle as one of the clans that King Malcolm Ceanmore took north to quell the claims of MacBeth for the throne of Scotland in 1057.
 Today, Abercrombie, or St. Monan's, is a parish, in the district of St. Andrew's.

 One of the first records of the family was "William de Abercromby of the county of Fife did homage [to King Edward I of England] in 1296.
 His seal bears a boar's head and neck on a wreath, star in base and crescent above, and S' Will's de Ab'crumbi."